 Escitalopram oral drops 20mg/ml (brand name Cipralex).

-The licensed dosages for drugs which are used in the treatment of conditions depend on many factors, for example:
+The licensed dosages for drugs that are used in the treatment of conditions depend on many factors, for example:

 - Patients age